rsksmart/devportal-1.0/kb/hardhat-setup-on-rsk.md

 };
 ```

-To set such networks, you’ll have to configure the object with following fields :
+To set such networks, you’ll have to configure the object with the following fields:

 - `url`: This is the url of the node for custom networks.
 - `chainId`: This number is used to validate the network Hardhat connects to.